dmitriilezine/AzureSecureAdministration/DeploymentOutline.md

 DSC and PowerShell code used by the deployments is only available to authorized users.
 If you are not authorised then most deployments will not work.**

+:boom: If it is not obvious, the following deployments put in order to support other deployments.
+Do not attempt to deploy ADDS if you did not complete prior steps.
+It probably depends on all or some of them to be successfully completed.

 1. [Deploy Azure Key Vaults](DeployAzureKeyVaults.md)
 2. Identify Log Analytics workspace used by the Azure Security Center for the target Azure subscription.